 What should we do with an extended absence – like a vacation?

 * Students may bring a written excuse by the parent/guardian to the main office with the dates of a future absence.

 * Use the On-Line Attendance form found on the MMS website to pre-excuse them – multiple forms are not necessary for multiple days - enter all dates of absence in the comment section.

 Students are expected to be on time for each class.
-If students are habitually tardy to school, the office will assign an after-school or lunch detention after 3 unexcused tardies.
-Parents can and should FREQUENTLY review attendance records by logging into their ParentVue account and make corrections to attendance within 3 days of the absence.
+If students are habitually tardy to school, the office will assign an after-school or lunch detention after three unexcused tardies.
+Parents can and should FREQUENTLY review attendance records by logging into their ParentVue account and making corrections to attendance within three days of the absence.